soprasteria/sonar-report/README.md

 ### --since-leak-period

 The `--since-leak-period` parameter activates delta analysis.
-If `true`, sonar-report will only get the vulnerabilities that were added since a fixed date/version or for a number of days.
+If `true`, sonarqube-report will only get the vulnerabilities that were added since a fixed date/version or for a number of days.
 For this it will:

 - get `sonar.leak.period` value using sonar settings API.
 - filter accordingly when getting the issues using the issues API.